TomasHubelbauer/puppeteer-deterministic-pdf/README.md

 Unfortunately, Puppeteer doesn't allow configuring the PDF metadata and an issue where this was requested was closed: https://github.com/puppeteer/puppeteer/issues/3054 so this is probably the best one can do at the moment.

+## Testing

+There is a GitHub Actions workflow associated with this repository.
+It runs the `index.js` script which uses Puppeteer to print `index.html` into `index.pdf` and zeroes the date and time stamps.

+The workflow runs on every push.

+Pushing to a file which is not `index.html` should not result into a commit from the workflow with changes in `index.pdf`.
+Such workflow should not push to the repository at all.

+Pushing to `index.html` should push updated `index.pdf` to the repository.

+The PDF should remain deterministic even when renderer on different OSs because no raster data are printed so text rendering differences across platforms should not result in different vector data.